zaiisao/Documentation/en/Interactive Broadcast/push_stream_windows2.0.md

 -   `removePublishStreamUrl`
 -   `setLiveTranscoding`

-This solution is flexiible and allows:
+This solution is flexible and allows:

 -   Starting or stopping publishing to the CDN.
 -   Adding or removing a streaming URL without interrupting the ongoing publishing.